Bakudankun/ErrorWarner/README.md

   Played on given command's starting.
 * `finish.*`
-  Played if given command exited successfully though some errors or warnings found.
+  Played if given command exited successfully though some errors or warnings were found.
 If errwarn is reading its stdin, this always be played on exit.
 * `success.*`
   Played if given command exited successfully with no errors or warnings.
 Not used if errwarn is reading its stdin.